react-cosmos/react-cosmos/docs/MIGRATION_V6.md

 - `react-cosmos/fixture` exports moved to react-cosmos-core (eg. `import { useValue } from 'react-cosmos-core'`).
 - `getFixtures2()` renamed to `getFixtures()`.
 - `getCosmosConfigAtPath()` is now async.
-To replicate the old sync behavior require the config module manually and pass it to `createCosmosConfig()`.
+To replicate the old sync behavior, require() the config module manually and pass it to `createCosmosConfig()`.
-- `experiments.topLevelAwait` webpack setting is required if use a custom webpack config (see example [here](https://github.com/react-cosmos/react-cosmos/blob/88f992bbcbf954fd8b4b672362efd0d50fcb9885/packages/react-cosmos-ui/webpack.config.cosmos.js#L44-L46)).
+- `experiments.topLevelAwait` webpack setting is required when using a custom webpack config (see example [here](https://github.com/react-cosmos/react-cosmos/blob/88f992bbcbf954fd8b4b672362efd0d50fcb9885/packages/react-cosmos-ui/webpack.config.cosmos.js#L44-L46)).
-- For visual regression testing you may need to make Jest transpile Cosmos modules by adding `/node_modules/react-cosmos` to `transformIgnorePatterns` in your Jest config.
+- For visual regression testing you may need to make Jest transpile Cosmos modules by adding `"/node_modules/react-cosmos"` to `transformIgnorePatterns` in your Jest config.

 There might be some other subtle breaking changes, especially if you're implementing a custom Cosmos renderer or if you're integrated with a bundler other than webpack.
 Create an issue or send us a message on [Discord](https://discord.gg/3X95VgfnW5) if this is the case and we'll do our best to help you with the migration.